ChristianGrimberg/practice-english-language/docs/EnglishTenses.md

 * You always know the answer.
 You always don't know the answer.
 Do you always know the answer?
 * She never puts milk in her tea.
 She doesn’t put milk in her tea.
 Does she ever put milk in her tea?
 * My father plays the violin.
 My father doesn’t play the violin.
 Does your father play the violin?
-* We sometimes go to the cinema on Friday.
+* Sometimes, we go to the cinema on Friday.
 We don’t go to the cinema on Friday.
 Do we go to the cinema on Fridays?
 * They never walk in the wood.
 They don’t walk in the wood.
 Do they walk in the wood?

-### 1.2 General existence; stating a fact:
+### 1.2 General existence, stating a fact:
 > Examples:
 * An ostrich has two legs.
 A rabbit doesn’t have two legs.
 How many legs does a spider have?
 * The earth goes round the sun.
 The sun doesn’t go round the earth.
 Does the moon go round the earth?